 She deployed to Iraq in 2005.

 And although her job was a lot like her mission at her home station.
 Routine sick hall care.
 She always knew the danger she was in.
-There were regular incoming rockets to the base she was at in Balad, Iraq.
+There were regular incoming rockets to the base she was in Balad, Iraq.
 Once there was a round of ammunition that landed within a block of where she was, luckily it didn’t detonate.
 But it was another reminder of the reality of where she was.

 When her deployment came up, she only had a few months left before she could get out of the Army and was stop-lossed.
-Her boyfriend (now husband) was also deploying to Iraq so it worked out well for her that she deployed and was able to see him about once a week when they would have their day off.
+Her boyfriend (now husband) was also deployed to Iraq so it worked out well for her that she deployed and was able to see him about once a week when they would have their day off.
 And when she got home, she began the process to get out of the military.

 The military changed everything for Pam.

-She went from struggling to make ends meet to building up a small savings during a deployment, having a way to pay for college and meeting her husband.
+She went from struggling to make ends meet to building up a small savings during a deployment, having a way to pay for college, and meeting her husband.
 Today she is a mom, military spouse, and business owner.
 Her family recently returned from living overseas in Korea.
 We talked about the struggle’s military spouses face.
 After serving for just over four years in the military she became a military spouse.
 She has been married for almost 15 years.
 So, she has experienced a lot of challenges.
 Through starting her business, she has found a way to move her passion with her while connecting with other military spouses.

 Connect with Pam